Boon Chye Low

 Dr. Low returned as a Visiting Scientist in 2017 to write the article Coronal Magnetism as a Universal Phenomenon, Chapter 6, The Sun as a Guide to Stellar Physics, edited by O. Engvold, J.-C. Vial & A. Skumanich, Elsevier, 2019.

 Dr. Low’s article constructed an understanding of the corona as a fully ionized hydromagnetic atmosphere.
-The rich diversity of observed phenomena may be related physically, notably, ubiquitous heating of the million-degree hot corona by current sheets; necessity of a solar wind expansion filling all interplanetary space; global reversals of the magnetic field from the corona out into the solar wind in concert with the sunspot cycles; relationships among dynamo-generated magnetic-flux, two basic types of solar flares, prominences and CMEs; and, solar-cycle invariant preference for left and right-handed magnetic structures, respectively, in the northern and southern solar hemispheres.
-One of many implications is that the Galaxy may exhibit the same hemispherical preference of magnetic handedness, theoretically verified, in retrospect, by the lowest even and odd modes of the 1971 Parker galactic dynamo.
+The rich diversity of observed phenomena may be related physically to (a) the ubiquitous heating of the million-degree hot corona by electric-current sheets, (b) the dynamical necessity of the solar wind filling all interplanetary space, (c) the global reversals of the magnetic field from the corona out into the solar wind in concert with the sunspot cycles, (d) the three closely associated, high-energy coronal events of solar flares, prominence eruptions, and large-scale Coronal Mass Ejections, and (d) the solar-cycle invariant preference for left and right-handed magnetic structures in the northern and southern solar hemispheres, respectively.
+The possibility of constructing such a global view of the magnetic Sun is due to a mutual sufficiency between observations and theory for physically meaningful questions to be discovered and answered.
+Since basic physical processes are universal, the perspective follows that the solar corona is a universal astrophysical phenomenon.
+An instance of this universality is that the Galaxy may exhibit the same hemispherical preference of magnetic handedness, retrospectively pointed out by Dr. Low in his above article by inspecting the lowest even and odd modes of the Parker galactic dynamo (EN Parker 1971, The generation of magnetic fields in astrophysical bodies.
+II.
+The galactic field.
+Astrophys.
+J. 163, 255).

 Dr. Low currently pursues his interests in two studies, one on rotating fluids and another on spontaneous current sheets.

-Dr. Low holds a Bachelor Degree in Mathematics, King’s College, University of London, and a Doctoral Degree in Physics, University of Chicago.
+Dr. Low holds a Bachelor Degree in mathematics, King’s College, University of London, UK, and a Doctoral Degree in Physics, University of Chicago.